dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 A local filesystem will work only if all the Alphas have access to it (e.g all the Alphas are running on the same filesystems as a normal process, not a Docker container).
-However, a NFS is recommended so that backups work seamlessly across multiple machines and/or containers.
+However, an NFS is recommended so that backups work seamlessly across multiple machines and/or containers.